The Kelimutu National Park and its trio of multicolored crater lakes has to be one of the coolest sights on the island of Flores, Indonesia.

-These are three volcanic crater lakes that are known to regularly change colors (to blue, green, pink, or brown!) because of changes in the underlying gases and elements.
-The Kelimutu lake colors change up to 6 times a year.
+These are three volcanic lakes that are known to regularly change colors (to blue, green, pink, or brown!) because of changes in the underlying gases and elements.
+The Kelimutu lake colors change up to 6 times per year.

 To top it off, the triple lakes of Mount Kelimutu are pretty easy to visit from other parts of Indonesia (especially Bali), and it’s a budget friendly journey as well.